SEX AND THE STARCHITECT

 - Phallic Frenzy = the eternal and timeless competition for who or which city can boast of building the tallest tower.
 Very Freudian indeed.
 In fact most students on entering the program come with dreams of some day building the world’s tallest tower.
 Most of the compromise and lost dreams in the profession come from the impending gloom that alas, that may not be the case and that one has to settle for much less impressive mounds.
 In the field this is referred to as the ‘glass dildo’ complex.
 Variations of the glass dildo include the ‘glass vagina’ entryways as evidenced by I.M.
 Pei’s famed entrance to the Louvre museum in Paris.
 Bombay- based starchitect Hafeez Contractor was also known for building his first tower which looked alarmingly like a giant penis and variations of this form along with various triangles predominated his early practice.
 No kidding.
 Take a look below.

 - Several other metaphors that are too risqué perhaps to print here.
-But in short, this goes back to the history of architecture….domes were inspired by the female breast, column heads such as Doric, Ionic, Corinthian etc. by….er, varied expressions of gushing joy, the pyramid they say was inspired by….(ahem!) and so forth…..While ancient Europeans believed in shape-dependent metaphors in their architectural expressions, ancient Hindu architecture was quite more, shall we say, explicit?
+But in short, this goes back to the history of architecture….domes were inspired by the female breast, column heads such as Doric, Ionic, Corinthian etc. by….er, varied expressions of gushing joy of the male member, the pyramid they say was inspired by….you get it…… and so forth…..While ancient Europeans believed in shape-dependent metaphors in their architectural expressions, ancient Hindu architecture was quite more, shall we say, explicit?

 Some men perhaps never really grow up from their fifteen year old sexually-curious age.
 Especially if they pursue professions they had a passion for as children – musicians, airplane pilots, architects.
 Being playful is part of their work (pilots being the exception, though every single one of them loves to fly and are known for their libido).
 Their associates, employees and support group unfortunately are the ones who have to grow up, bear responsibility and become utter pragmatists.
 There is both a sense of irony and unfairness to this situation.
 Some bear the responsibility of taking responsibility so their employers can dare to dream.